lroberts77/thermostat_js/README.md

 1. The first part uses Openweather API to get JSON information about the current weather.
 I have split the API call function to accept a parameter of city which gets inserted into the API call to specify the city to get information for.
 From the JSON response I have pulled the city name, temperature and country which I display on the page in the same row as the city input box.

 2. The second part is a Javascript async thermostat that covers the afore mentioned specification. thermostat.js handles all the base logic while interface.js encompasses the API handling and event handling.

+## Next steps
+* Make page responsive to diffent screen sizes
+* Pull some different information from the API
+* Restyle to a futuristic thermostat